The process for you to start getting help is broken into three steps.

 At your first appointment, your new health care provider will identify the problems you are having with your behavioral health.
 You and your provider will determine what care or treatment you want to start.
 Then, just like an insurance company, Partners will agree to pay your provider for the services you need.

 You are now on your way to treatment and recovery.
-Partners, your service providers, and a number of community organizations are there every step of the way.
+Partners, your service providers and a number of other community organizations are there every step of the way.
 If you have any questions or concerns, call us anytime at 1-888-235-HOPE (4673).

 Eligibility for services is determined by medical necessity.
-This means you receive behavioral health care services intended to correct or improve mental health, substance use disorders, or intellectual/ developmental issues identified in an assessment.
+This means you receive behavioral health care services intended to correct or improve mental health, substance use disorders, or intellectual/ developmental issues found by an assessment.
 An assessment is any evaluation by a doctor or licensed clinician.
 These healthcare services must be

 - Necessary to treat the specific issues.